takashim0101/ashburton_flood_sar_analysis/README.md

 **Step 3: Prepare Data for Machine Learning**

-This script takes the processed images and generates patches suitable for training the U-Net model.
+Here, we take the prepared images and cut them into smaller, manageable pieces (called "patches").
+These patches are then organized in a way that our U-Net machine learning model can easily learn from them to identify flood patterns.

 ```bash
 # Inside the container